Oriented strand board: Manufacturing

 Oriented strand board is manufactured in wide mats from cross-oriented layers of thin, rectangular wooden strips compressed and bonded together with wax and synthetic resin adhesives.

 The adhesive resins types used include: urea-formaldehyde (OSB type 1, nonstructural, nonwaterproof); isocyanate-based glue (or PMDI poly-methylene diphenyl diisocyanate–based) in inner regions with melamine-urea-formaldehyde or phenol formaldehyde resin glues at surface (OSB type 2, structural, water resistant on face); phenol formaldehyde resin throughout (OSB types 3 and 4, structural, for use in damp and outside environments).

 The layers are created by shredding the wood into strips, which are sifted and then oriented on a belt or wire-mesh caul (a heated, ventilated support) and coated with the resin.
 The layers thus built up are transferred to a forming line and cross-oriented so that strips on the external layers are aligned to the panel's strength axis, while the internal layers are perpendicular.
 The number of layers placed is determined partly by the thickness of the panel, and is limited by the equipment used.
 Individual layers can also vary in thickness to give different finished panel thicknesses; typically, a 15 cm layer will produce a 15 mm panel thickness.
 The mat is placed in a thermal press to compress the flakes and bond them by heat activation and curing of the resin.
 Individual panels are then cut from the mats into finished sizes.
 Most of the world's OSB is made in the United States and Canada in large production facilities.

 Related products

+Waferboard belongs to the subset of reconstituted wood panel products called flakeboards.
+It is a structural material made from rectangular wood flakes of controlled length and thickness bonded together with waterproof phenolic resin under extreme heat and pressure.
+The layers of flakes are not oriented, which makes it easier to manufacture.
+Waferboard is used as a material to build cheap furniture.
+This type of furniture is usually laminated.

 Materials other than wood have been used to produce products similar to OSB.
 Oriented structural straw board is an engineered board made by splitting straw and formed by adding P-MDI adhesives and then hot compressing layers of straw in specific orientations.
 Strand board can also be made from bagasse.

 Production

-In 2005, Canadian production was 10500000 m2 (3/8 in basis) of which 8780000 m2 (3/8 inch) were exported, almost entirely to the United States.
+In 2005, Canadian production was 10.5 e6m2 (3/8 in basis) of which 8.78 e6m2 were exported, almost entirely to the United States.
 In 2014, Romania became the largest OSB-exporting country in Europe, with 28% of the exports going to Russia and 16% to Ukraine.